Adding payments isn’t just “connect Stripe.” If you’ve done it before, you already know what you're signing up for:

 Paste in your Test Publishable Key and Test Secret Key

-Test keys start with pk_test_
+Test keys start with pk_test_, sk_test_Live keys start with pk_live_, sk_live_

 Bubble automatically switches between test and live mode depending on whether your app is in Dev or Live.